dhawal20/Aircraft-Routing/README.md

 **stringEnumerator.ipynb**

 "stringEnumerator.ipynb" enumerates all the strings possible and then selects the best strings based on the objective (minimization of propagated delays or incorporating importance assignemnts as well).
 It is primarily designed for smaller test cases (Test Case1,2,3,4 whose excel files can be found in Data Folder) as enumerating for large scale data is not be computationally feasible.
 Optimization model discussed in Section 4 is implemented to achieve the objective.

  **dataGenerationDelays.ipynb**

- Other files are for data cleaning purposes which can be based on requirements or you may need to write different codes for file cleaning based on the data format of the original file.
+The file dataGenerationDelays.ipynb is used to generate delays which is used in the DP approach and the distribution defined for the flight legs belonging to each cluster is then used in RL approach to capture the uncertainties in delay.
+Detailed discussion on the delay generation scheme can be found in Section 7.2.2 of the paper.

+**fileRefiner.ipynb, dataCleaner_IndigoData.ipynb**

+These files are used to clean the data from the excel file obtained from the Indigo website to suit our implementation purposes. "fileRefiner.ipynb" particularly removes the flight legs that do not have any connections both incoming and outgoing. "dataCleaner_IndigoData.ipynb" formats the date and time of the original Indigo data file into the format that will be suited for our implementation purposes.

+**stringVisualizer.ipynb**

+The file "stringVisualizer.ipynb" is used to create Gantt Chart like visualisations of the strings.
+Especially the ones found in Figures 10 and 11 in the paper.
+In the file all the strings obtained from Test cases 1, 2, 3 and 4 can be found with and without $\xi$ value assignments.

 The requirements list can be seen in the file named "requirements.txt".
 To install the required dependencies, run the following command:
 ```
 pip install -r requirements.txt
 ```

+# **Citation**

+Citation is yet to be announced and will be soon updated.

 # **Contact**
 For further queries please get in touch at dhawalthakkar.199020@gmail.com